 NOTICE Be careful not to introduce any water in the CVT air inlet and engine air intake when washing the vehicle.

 Remove air filter cap to let out any water that may have be introduced.

-The snorkel grills can be removed for cleaning by removing the screw.
+The snorkel grills can be removed for cleaning.